larsiusprime/firetongue/README.md

 Running the sample
 --
-Navigate to the sample directory and run:
+Navigate to the sample directory, and run:

-    openfl build <platform> project.xml
+    lime test <platform>

-Where "platform" is flash, windows, mac, etc.
+Where "platform" is flash, windows, mac, linux, neko, html5, etc.

+Although the included samples uses OpenFL, Firetongue works with any Haxe framework (or no framework at all!)

 Usage
 --